ycpcs/cs320-spring2017/labs/lab06.md

 Tasks:

-Using **TitleQuery** as a model, write your own programs to do the following:
+Using **TitleQuery** as a model, write your own programs (separate classes with main() methods) to do the following:

-1. Find all books written by the author whose last name is specified.
+1. Find all books written by the author whose last name is specified by the user.
 Return the books in the same form as the **TitleQuery** program.

 2. Given the full (first and last) name of an author, a title, an ISBN, and a publish year, insert the book into the database.
-The program should add a new tuple to the authors table if the author doesn't already exist.
+The program should add a new tuple to the **authors** table if the author doesn't already exist.
 If the author does exist already, the program should use that author's **author\_id**.
-Use the SQL **insert** statement to insert the new tuple(s).
+Use the SQL **insert** statement to insert the new tuple(s).  **NOTE:**  This is the same set of SQL queries as the the third problem in Lab05.
+You are welcome to reuse your code for that solution - in fact, if you are working as a team to solve and submit this lab, you are welcome to use the code from the teammate that had the best solution.

 ## Hints